SSundstrom/music-stuff/README.md

 ## Known Limitations

-- WebSocket real-time updates are simplified (polling used for development)
+- SSE real-time updates are implemented using Server-Sent Events
 - Player IDs stored in localStorage (should use sessions in production)
 - Match completion auto-advances to next (could add manual advancement)

 ## Future Enhancements

-- Full WebSocket implementation for all real-time events
+- Additional SSE events for more granular updates
 - Match result animations
 - Leaderboard and statistics
 - Persistent player ratings